-The program also provided a reminder of how complex employee benefit plans can be, as well as the number of little nuances that can have a large effect on a plan, said Tammara Jongkind, a senior manager in the West region.
+The program also provided a reminder of how complex employee benefit plans can be, as well as the number of little nuances that can have a large effect on a plan, said Tammara Williamson, a partner in the West region.
 “Programs like this help us stay aware of all those nuances so our clients don’t have to.”

 Advancing Our Service

 Patricia Willhite, a senior manager in the North region, found the program’s information about why certain procedures are performed and certain requirements exist helpful.
 “This enables us to answer questions more quickly and accurately the first time,” she observed.

 “The program gave me insight into best practices and what we need to look out for when performing EBP audits,” added Nathan Davis, who serves as a senior manager in the North region.
 “It has helped the firm ensure we’re always providing clients with high-quality audits.”

 Tammara noted that the firm’s participation in the program also benefits clients that may not already have an EBP audit.
 “The program provided information and references on when audits are necessary (and some of the basic exceptions), and when a plan is subject to the Employee Retirement Income Security Act (ERISA),” she said.
 “That helps us provide some assurance as to why a client may or may not need to look into an audit or file Form 5500.”

 Emily noted that the team is working to incorporate learnings from the program and revisit its overall EBP audit strategies to improve the efficiency and effectiveness of its audits.
 This includes revisiting sampling methodology and incorporating ideas for analytically testing investments and investment income that can provide a high level of information without increasing the amount of time spent auditing investments.